 Orthotic means a custom-fitted or custom-made braces, splints, casts, supports and other devices used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body when prescribed by a qualified practitioner.

-Out-of-pocket limit is a specified dollar amount that must be satisfied, either individually or combined as a covered family, per calendar year before a benefit percentage will be increased.
+Out-of-pocket limit means the amount of any copayments, deductibles and coinsurance for covered expenses, which you must pay,, either individually or combined as a covered family, per calendar year before a benefit percentage will be increased.
+Any amount you pay exceeding the maximum allowable fee is not applied to the out-of-pocket limits.

 P